Werner Scholem: Career

+This was neither Scholem's first, nor his last arrest: He had been briefly detained in 1917 for insulting the emperor, and he would spend years in various forms of detention and ultimately as the inmate of a concentration camp between the time of his arrest by the Gestspo in 1933 until his execution in 1940.

-In subsequent years, Scholem worked in the party organisation, mostly for the Berlin branch.
+In subsequent years, Scholem worked in the party organization, mostly for the Berlin branch—he rose in the fallout from the failed German October.
+As the party's base disintegrated, the ultra-left faction rose and Scholem rose to the Reichstag on the basis of a radicalized, if reduced constituency.
 In 1924, he became the leader of the national organization, and consequently a member of the Political Bureau of the Communist Party.
 From 1924 to 1928, he was a member of the German Reichstag.
 He led the so-called Fischer-Maslow Group associated with the Comintern chairman Grigory Zinoviev, which formed the new "ultra-left" Communist Party leadership after the "right" wing of the party was removed in 1923 by the leaders of the time.

+In August 1925, the new party leadership was sidelined—Stalin displaced the Scholem-Maslow-Fischer triumvirate with a new leader: Ernst Thälmann.

+Scholem continued to function in his capacity as a deputy.
+Memorably in July 1926, he led a popular referendum to expropriate the property of the remaining nobility to pay off remaining German war debts but found himself increasingly marginalized within the party.